You probably know all about the power of social proof and testimonials by now.

 4. Add links to social proof pages

-Linking other social media accounts like Facebook and LinkedIn that are full of reviews and comments regarding your brand will provide customers a place where they can find positive social proofing easily.
+Linking other social media accounts like Facebook and LinkedIn that are full of reviews and comments regarding your brand will provide customers with a place where they can find positive social proofing easily.

 When done correctly, your testimonial page will build trust with potential new customers & strengthen loyalty between existing ones, too.